selwynpolit/d9book/book/plugins.md

 Plugins are small swappable pieces of functionality.
 Plugins of the same plugin type, perform similar functionality.

-Drupal contains many different plugins, of different types.
-For example, `Field widget` is a plugin type.
-You can select from the list of field widget plugins to set the widget that a field uses.
+Drupal contains many plugins of different types.
+For example, Field widget or Field Formatter are both plugin types.

-The Drupal plugin system provides a set of guidelines and reusable code components to allow developers to expose pluggable components within their code and support managing these components through the user interface (as needed).
+The Drupal plugin system provides a set of guidelines and reusable code components to allow developers to expose pluggable components within their code and support managing these components through the user interface.

 Plugins are defined in modules: a module may provide plugins of different types, and different modules may provide their own plugins of a particular type.